Summer Online Teaching Innovation Grant

 Grant Amount & Faculty Support

 In addition to compensation for teaching the Summer Session course, chosen faculty will receive grants of $2,500 for developing the online course and participating in official pilot workshops and preparation activities.
-Faculty will also receive up to $1,000 to use in partnership with Olin's Center for Digital Education (CDE) to create multimedia content.
+Faculty will also receive up to $1,000 to use in partnership with Olin's Center for Digital Education (CDE) to create multimedia course content.

 Application Requirements